TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Mac - Get Logged In Users.md

 #### Description

 The owner of the /dev/console file will reprepsent the currently logged in user to the OSX GUI.
 This command ouputs this user.
+If the command returns **root** then no user has signed in and the machine is online at the login screen.

 #### *Import This Command*